suriyun-production/mmorpg-kit-docs/docs/dedicates/digitalocean.md

 ![](./img-digitalocean/028-setup_client.PNG)

-*   If it can connect, go back to SSH client, close servers by press CRTL + C then run server with command `nohup /root/Build.x86_64 -startCentralServer -startChatServer -startMapSpawnServer -startDatabaseServer &` you can learn about nohup command from this [link]
+*   If it can connect, go back to SSH client, close servers by press CRTL + C then run server with command `nohup /root/Build.x86_64 -startCentralServer -startMapSpawnServer -startDatabaseServer &` you can learn about nohup command from this [link]

 (https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/com.ibm.aix.cmds4/nohup.htm)